NabilNYMansour/Neuro-Gambit/README.md

 This makes the shape of the input to be `(64x13)+1=832+1=833`.

 ### Output
-The output was organized into `36` labels which all corrospond to a specific move in the board.
+The output was organized into `36` labels which all corrospond to a specific next move in the board.
 The decoding is done as follows:
 1. Seperate the `36` labels into `8x8x8x8x4`.
 2. The first 8 labels corrospond into a one hot encoded origin rank movement in UCI notation.
 3. The second 8 labels corrospond into a one hot encoded origin file movement in UCI notation.